smartgridadsc/IEC61850SecurityDataset/README.md

 It contains 18 IID files to define configuration of 18 IEDs.
 It also discribes data exchange format from IEDs.
 From those file, you can understand the structure of payload in pcap files.

 **Note:** This repository will be updated as new trace file becomes available.

+## Reference
+Our dataset is free to download.
+However, please cite our paper accordingly.

+Partha Biswas, Heng Chuan Tan, Qingbo Zhu, Yuan Li, Daisuke Mashima, and Binbin Chen, "A Synthesized Dataset for Cybersecurity Study of IEC 61850 based Substation."
+To appear at IEEE SmartGridComm 2019.